vsdip/vsdsram/README.md

 ### To Clone the IP Repository

-1. Download the Zip file or use `git clone https://github.com/Anushar123/SRAM`
+1. Download the Zip file or use `git clone https://github.com/Anushar123/vsdsram`

-2. Change the path or directory using `cd/SRAM/Circuit-INV` to view the circuit.
+2. Change the path or directory using `cd vsdsram/Circuit-Inv` to view the circuit.

-3. Change the path or directory using `cd/SRAM/Netlist` to run the simulation.
+3. Change the path or directory using `cd vsdsram/Netlist` to run the simulation.

 ### To run PreLayout Simulations

-1. Go to the path or directory using `cd/SRAM/Netlist`
+1. Go to the path or directory using `cd vsdsram/Netlist`

 3. *To simulate transient Analysis* type :`ngspice Sram.cir.out`